Is the UK’s weather becoming more extreme?

 - Storm Eunice on 18 February 2022 was the most severe storm to affect England and Wales since 12 February 2014.

-- January–August was the driest period across England and Wales since 1976, with drought status declared across parts of England and all of Wales.
+- January to August was the driest period across England and Wales since 1976, with drought status declared in parts of England and throughout Wales.

 - In December 2022, the UK experienced one of the most significant spells of low winter temperatures since December 2010.
 However, the observations show a clear downward trend in events of this type.